Lake Mead exposing more sunken relics

-Over the weekend, boaters came across several boats that have probably spent years underwater.
+Over the weekend, boaters came across several boats that appeared to have been underwater for years.

 Travis Pardee took video and photographs of several of the boats, including one that somehow has surfaced in a vertical position.
 The strange sight of the boat pointing skyward was found in the area of Government Wash.